Certificate of Destruction

 What Do You Do with the Certificate of Destruction?

-If required, most people will keep their COD to prove that the car is no longer their responsibility.
-However, sometimes, an insurer wants to see a certificate copy to confirm a damaged vehicle.
+Although keeping your certificate of destruction is not essential, the document shows you are no longer responsible for the vehicle.
+Most people will keep their COD to prove that the car is no longer their responsibility.
+However, sometimes, an insurance company wants to see a certificate copy to confirm a damaged vehicle.
 You must forward the COD to them to satisfy your insurance coverage conditions.

 Do I Need to Do Anything After I've Received the Certificate of Destruction?